ahmadiehsan/personal_docs/docs/data_science/ai/overfitting_and_underfitting/ensemble_methods/gradient_boosting.md

 The overall prediction of the gradient boosting model is obtained by summing up the predictions of all the trees, which are weighted by their respective learning rates.

-Let’s look at some of the advantages of gradient boosting:
+Let's look at some of the advantages of gradient boosting:

 - High prediction accuracy
 - Handles both regression and classification problems